Finding your path through Peri-Menopause

 Chinese Medicine and the changing seasons

-The Chinese have long believed humans are intimately connected to natural world and as such the seasons can affect our bodies, sleep and our energy.
-When we allow our energy to resonate with that of the physical world then we create health and vitality.
-Trying to keep the same pace or rhythms regardless of the natural ebb and flow of the world around us will create disharmony and imbalalance.
+The Chinese have long believed that humans are deeply connected to the natural world, and that the changing seasons can influence our bodies, sleep patterns, and overall energy.
+When we allow our internal energy to resonate with the rhythms of nature, we cultivate health and vitality.
+In contrast, trying to maintain the same pace year-round—ignoring nature’s ebb and flow—creates disharmony and imbalance.

 When I was young, I was out of tune with the herd:

-My only love was for the hills and the mountains
+My only love was for the hills and mountains.

 And was not free until my thirtieth year.

-The fish in the tank thinks of it’s native pool.
+The fish in the tank dreams of its native pool.

 I had rescued from wildness a patch of the Southern Moor